Kene (Naga wrestling)

 Kene (/kɛnɛ/ kɛ-nɛ) or Naga wrestling is a folk wrestling style and traditional sport of the Nagas.
-It is closely related to Ssireum, the traditional national sport of Korea.
 The objective of the sport is to bring any part of the opponent's body above the knee to the ground.

 Kene is played by the Tenyi–mi ethnic group of the Nagas—Angami, Chakhesang and Zeliangrong of Nagaland & Mao, Maram and Poumai of Manipur.

 Each wrestler wears a coloured cloth tied around the waist.
 Holding the opponent's waist-binder with both hands, the wrestler must attempt to topple the other onto the ground.

 History

 Kene is one of the oldest traditional games of the Nagas.
 Though this style of wrestling has been practiced in the region for several centuries, the modern version of the sport was developed only in the mid 20th century.

 The construction of the highway between Kohima and Imphal in the 1930s and 1940s brought together many Tenyimi villagers to participate in the road construction to earn some cash as it was a burden to pay house tax to the British regime as cash was scarce at that time.
 During lunch breaks, wrestling matches would be held among the workers.
 Each respective village leaders chooses its best wrestlers to participate in the matches.

 In 1965, the first organised wrestling meet was initiated by the Federal Government of Nagaland.
 It was later reinforced with the formation of the Naga Wrestling Board in 1969 and under its aegis the first Naga Wrestling Championship was held on 20 May 1971.